 Don’t confuse these with 12-volt coolers, like the ones from Coleman that you find in big-box stores.
 These are real, true refrigerators and freezers.

-I’ve done some additional research and wanted to pass on the recommendation (everything I find indicates people think they’re great in real-world use), particularly as I’ve also had readers asking for options beyond a cooler but short of a built-in unit.
-In addition to those wanting full-time refrigeration options, they’d be perfect for trailer-sailors and also some of the “weekender” boats and large pontoon boats with mini-galleys that I’ve seen, too!
+The Engels are great for full-time refrigeration options and they’d be perfect for trailer-sailors and also some of the “weekender” boats and large pontoon boats with mini-galleys that I’ve seen, too!

 They claim to use about 40% less power than other refrigeration systems and comments from readers have all talked about low power consumption.
 Obviously, the actual power draw depends on the size of the unit, the temperature in the boat, how often you’re in it and how often you put warm food or drinks into it.

 The 40-quart Engel MR040 is specifically marketed for boats, with a heavy ABS plastic case (no metal to rust in salt air) and typically draws less than 2 amps per hour (depending on temperature, etc).
-As I’m writing this (Feb.
-2012), it costs about $850 — not at all cheap but far less than building a box and installing an Adler-Barbour 12 volt system.
+As of July 2016, it costs about $850 — not at all cheap but far less than building a box and installing an Adler-Barbour 12 volt system.

 The drop-in model (new and only available in a 40-quart size at the present time) is about $1000 and would be a great solution for anyone needing a top loading ready-to-go unit.
-If your box is not well-insulated and you need new mechanicals as well, this is a great way to get a permanently-installed unit that was quick and easy to install.
+If your box is not well-insulated and you need new mechanicals as well, this is a great way to get a permanently-installed unit that is quick and easy to install.
 So much less mess to the installation than trying to do foam, etc.